taldoron84/xap-docs-sbp/distributed-collections.markdown

 ## Introduction

-This project is a PoC for distributed java collections implementation on top of Gigaspaces XAP.
+This is a distributed java collections implementation on top of Gigaspaces XAP.
 It currently includes the implementation of `java.util.concurrent.BlockingQueue` and `java.util.Set` with a number of features on top of them, e.g. different collocation modes.

 ## Building project

-This project is based on Maven, so to build it, you would run next command:
+This project is based on Maven, to build it run following:

 ```bash
 # with unit tests